 The caption of the photo in the center of the above article reads, “The Rev. Tommy Ricker, front, of Bethlehem United Methodist Church in Greenwood, addresses the congregation Sunday as members of the Rocky Swamp American Indian Ministries Worship Team wait to begin their ceremony.”

 Rocky Swamp: What a Journey!

-This last article appeared in the November, 2013 edition of the South Carolina Conference of the United Methodist Church’s Native American Newsletter.
+The following article appeared in the November 2013 edition of the South Carolina Conference of the United Methodist Church’s Native American Newsletter.
 It was written by Tracy Pender, Chairperson of the Native American Committee, and it provides a detailed look at Rocky Swamp’s weekly services.

 Over the years, I have written on several different perspectives with my chair’s corner.
 With this article, I wanted to write about an incredible, challenging journey that I have been on.
 This journey has made me grow as a person, in my faith, in my commitment, in my ability to help others, and in my knowledge.
 In December 2009, I was asked by the Bishop and Connectional Ministries to become the supply pastor for Rocky Swamp, an outreach Native American ministry located in Neeses, South Carolina.